 This repair is not currently covered under a recall or class action lawsuit (that we are aware of).
 Ford has offered some out-of-warranty Explorer owners a "goodwill repair".
 Most people do not have any luck getting a discount on the transmission repair by going to their local dealership.
 Your best bet is to call Ford's customer service line at (800) 392-3673.

 If you are not offered a goodwill repair or discount on the transmission repair, we recommend having the repair done by an independent transmission repair shop or a local mechanic, because the repair cost is usually significantly less than at the dealership.
-However make sure you get a comparable warranty on the rebuilt transmission.
+Make sure you get a comparable warranty on the rebuilt transmission.